puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 ## Online usage

-The peadm::provision plan can be configured to download installation content directly to hosts.
-To configure online installation, set the `download_mode` parameter of the `peadm::provision` plan to `direct`.
+The `peadm::install` plan can be configured to download installation content directly to hosts.
+To configure online installation, set the `download_mode` parameter of the `peadm::install` plan to `direct`.
 The direct mode is often more efficient when PE hosts have a route to the internet.

 ## Usage over the Orchestrator transport